behnammodi/polyfill/README.md

 # polyfill
-for use old browser
+use ES6 and ES7 utility method in old browser

-include:
-  array
-  string
-  function (coming soon)
-  element  (coming soon)